bright/new-www/content/jobs/senior-android-developer.md

 * strong problem solving and analytical thinking skills
 * positive attitude
 * very good communication skills in **English**
-* very good level of **Polish** 🇵🇱 (we work in an international environment, but within the company, we communicate in Polish)
+* very good level of **Polish** 🇵🇱 (we work in an international environment, but within the company we communicate in Polish)

 ## we would also appreciate 🙌